broadinstitute/gatk/README.md

       --conf spark.yarn.executor.memoryOverhead=600
     ```

-* You can also omit the "--num-executors" to enable [dynamic allocation](https://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation) if you configure the cluster properly (see the Spark website for instructions).
+* You can also omit the "--num-executors" argument to enable [dynamic allocation](https://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation) if you configure the cluster properly (see the Spark website for instructions).
 * Note that the Spark-specific arguments are separated from the tool-specific arguments by a `--`.
 * Running a Spark tool on a cluster requires Spark to have been installed from http://spark.apache.org/, since
    `gatk-launch` invokes the `spark-submit` tool behind-the-scenes.
 * Note that the examples above use YARN but we have successfully run GATK4 on Mesos as well.

-#### Running GATK4 Spark tools on Google Cloud Dataproc:
+#### <a name="dataproc">Running GATK4 Spark tools on Google Cloud Dataproc:</a>
   * You must have a [Google cloud services](https://cloud.google.com/) account, and have spun up a Dataproc cluster
     in the [Google Developer's console](https://console.developers.google.com).
 You may need to have the "Allow API access to all Google Cloud services in the same project" option enabled (settable when you create a cluster).
-  * You need to have installed the Google Cloud SDK from https://cloud.google.com/sdk/, since
+  * You need to have installed the Google Cloud SDK from [here](https://cloud.google.com/sdk/), since
     `gatk-launch` invokes the `gcloud` tool behind-the-scenes.
 As part of the installation, be sure
       that you follow the `gcloud` setup instructions [here](https://cloud.google.com/sdk/gcloud/).
-  * Your inputs to the GATK need to be in Google Cloud Storage buckets, and should be specified on
+  * Your inputs to the GATK when running on dataproc are typically in Google Cloud Storage buckets, and should be specified on
     your GATK command line using the syntax `gs://my-gcs-bucket/path/to/my-file`
-  * You may need to pass your credentials explicitly, e.g., to pass the API key use the `--apiKey` argument to GATK (you can create an API key on the Credentials tab of the API Manager page)
   * You can run GATK4 jobs on Dataproc from your local computer or from the VM (master node) on the cloud.

   Once you're set up, you can run a Spark tool on your Dataproc cluster using a command of the form: